Ireland’s largest health insurer is leading the way in passwordless and has reimagined the digital experiences.

 It was also important to VHI that applications would be powered by an interoperable architecture that would work across iOS, Android and web platforms.
 VHI wanted to use a FIDO-Certified solution that would remain interoperable with future authenticators.
 Finally, the customer required that legacy iPhone 5 devices be supported as well.
 This presented a unique challenge as older iPhones lack a Secure Enclave and prevent most vendors from deploying passwordless authentication on such devices.

 A Passwordless Population Experiences Accelerated Mobile Adoption

 VHI quickly integrated the True Passwordless SDK into the consumer-facing mobile applications.
 HYPR ensured that the passwordless authentication would be fully interoperable and that all devices would be covered, even legacy smart phones.
 HYPR’s fully customizable user interface enabled VHI to maintain strong branding and personalize their applications as needed.
-Each day, thousands of password-less users authenticate with HYPR.
+Each day, thousands of password-less users authenticate with customer MFA powered by HYPR.

 Vhi’s elimination of passwords has increased security for the company and for their customers, who enjoy faster authentication experiences that are protected against credential reuse.
 As a result of deploying HYPR, Vhi Healthcare enjoys less password resets and by extension they are seeing a steep decline in the number of customer service requests.
 In an industry where password resets can send service costs sky-high, VHI remains many steps ahead.